szatko/romanowski.github.io/_posts/2015-03-19-toolfirendly.md

 ---

 ## Tool-friendly Scala code.
 What?
 Why?
 People complain a lot about Scala tooling.
-People complains a lot about weather.
-But is Scala tooling as weather?
-So I cannot do anything with it except from move to different climate (language).
-Lucky no.
+People complain a lot about weather.
+But is Scala tooling like weather?
+Something You cannot do anything about, except from moving to different climate (language)?
+Luckily no.

 Scala tooling usually have only JVM stack to work with and it was created for Java (especially metadata handling that is vital for tools).
-Tool-friednly code for me is Scala code that make tools live easier.
+Tool-friendly code for me is a Scala code that make tools live easier.

-I do not want convince anyone to write java-like code.
-I just want to to point some small details that make your code much more tool-friendly.
+I do not want to convince anyone to write java-like code.
+I just want to to point out some small details that can make Your code much more tool-friendly.
-In next blog posts I will show some codestyle ideas that makes your code easier to debug, profile and surprisingly understand.
+In the next blog posts I will show a few codestyle ideas that will make Your code easier to debug, profile and - surprisingly - understand.

 Stay tuned!